 P Snyder may reach us at www.keysbank.com, "contact us" section to schedule an appointment to review their situation with a senior bank officer.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 FIRST STATE BANK OF THE FLORIDA KEYS had $23.52 million in non-current loans and owned real-estate with $79.89 million in equity and loan loss allowances on hand to cover it.
 This gives FIRST STATE BANK OF THE FLORIDA KEYS a Texas Ratio of 29.45% which is average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for FIRST STATE BANK OF THE FLORIDA KEYS decreased slightly from 31.26% as of September 30, 2012 to 25.63% as of September 30, 2013, resulting in a positive change of 18.01%.This indicates that the balance sheet and financial strength for FIRST STATE BANK OF THE FLORIDA KEYS has improved slightly in recent periods.
+The Texas Ratio for FIRST STATE BANK OF THE FLORIDA KEYS held steady from 30.24% as of December 31, 2012 to 29.45% as of December 31, 2013, resulting in a positive change of 2.63%.This indicates that the balance sheet and financial strength for FIRST STATE BANK OF THE FLORIDA KEYS has held steady in recent periods.